 NYU Precollege offers students an immersive college experience.
 In addition to rigorous academics, our program provides an organized and varied social experience both on campus and off.
 While all Precollege students experience what it means to be a college student in the classroom, students who choose to live on campus will also learn how to manage their time by balancing school work with required events and free time.

 The costs for the Precollege Residential Option are listed below (books and incidentals are not included).
-For the complete list of meal plans, visit the NYU Summer Housing page.
+For the complete list of meal plans, visit the NYU Summer Dining page.

 Tuition & Fees (8 credits)*